The Time Substructure of Jets and Boosted Object Tagging: Introduction

 Presented with a new technical capability, we are in a position to ask what new physical phenomena it will reveal or searches it will enable, beyond its design purpose.
 Indeed, the application of high resolution timing in the context of searches for long lived particles has already been suggested \cite{Liu:2018wte,Cerri:2018rkm}.
 It will also allow, for the first time, the intrinsic time structure of jets to be routinely recorded.
-In this note, we take the first steps toward describing the structure that will be accessible to this generation of timing detectors and explore one potential application: tagging of boosted objects.
+In this work, we take the first steps toward describing the structure that will be accessible to this and future generations of timing detectors and explore one potential application: tagging of boosted objects.

-The spread in arrival time is due to the hadronization process through which (nearly) massless partons are packaged into massive hadrons which may have velocities significantly less than one.
+The spread in arrival time is due to the fragmentation and hadronization process through which (nearly) massless partons are packaged into massive hadrons which may have velocities significantly less than one.
 Given the non-perturbative nature of hadronization, it is currently unknown how to calculate these effects from first principles.
 We must therefore resort to phenomenological models.
 Fortunately, physically well motivated and phenomenologically successful models are known, and indeed form the basis of the Monte Carlo studies that have enabled collider discoveries to date.

-These models present a clear picture of jets which generically contain temporal structure accessible to the proposed CMS timing detector at the HL-LHC, and to detectors at future facilities that make use of this technology.
+These models present a clear picture of jets which generically contain temporal structure accessible to the CMS HL-LHC timing detector or similar detectors at future experiments.
 These predictions may be derived in the rest frame of the system that creates the partons that in turn manifest as jets.
-If this system is itself boosted, as in the case of a highly boosted hadronically decaying resonance, the corresponding velocity spectrum of jet constituents will be modified.
-We will demonstrate that this information can be harnessed via the timing detector as a boosted object tagger.
+If this system is itself boosted, as in the case of a highly boosted hadronically decaying resonance, the corresponding velocity spectrum of jet constituents will be modified from the rest frame prediction.
+We will demonstrate that this information can be harnessed via the timing detector and used as a boosted object tagger.

 The remainder of this work is organized as follows.
 In section \ref{sec:hadr}, we derive generic predictions for the velocity spectrum of jets based on a model of hadronization.
 In section \ref{sec:boosted}, we apply this information to the problem of tagging boosted hadronically decaying objects.
 Finally, we conclude in section \ref{sec:concl}.